 Professor Askold Melnyczuk of UMass Boston's English Department helped shape her interest in translation.
-Mena also took a summer translation workshop with Martha Collins, who taught a master class in translation through the Joiner Center Writers’ Workshop.
+Mena also took a summer translation workshop with Martha Collins, who taught a master class in translation through the Joiner Institute Writers’ Workshop.

 “I had a lot of exposure to translation as part of my English degree at UMass Boston, and a lot of encouragement to pursue it as a literary pursuit, not just as a scholarly pursuit.”
 (After Erica finished her degree, new English faculty with distinguished reputations as translators, such as Professor Patrick Barron, have arrived in the department, and continue to encourage students to think about translation as a form of scholarship.)